entle-ngqeku/ST10538239_PROG5121_Part1/README.md

 Password Validation: Enforces password complexity requirements (at least 8 characters, one uppercase letter, one digit, and one special character).
 Phone Number Validation: Checks if the phone number starts with +27 and is exactly 12 characters long.
 Login: Allows a registered user to log in using their username and password.

+# Test Cases
+The following test cases are covered in the project:
+## Username Validation
+Valid username (contains an underscore and has a length ≤ 5) Invalid username (no underscore)
+Invalid username (length > 5)